Smiling child sitting with an adult, representing family-centred healthcare and wellbeing.

 A section of the journey mapping process developed during the project.

-Prototyping for Impact.
+Prototyping for impact

 Young boy playing with puzzle pieces alongside an adult during a therapy or learning activity.